-To further investigate the mechanism of inhibition, we performed enzyme kinetic experiments.
-The results showed that only inhibition by deferasirox 3a was competitive with the co-substrate 2OG (Supporting Figure 1), indicating that the larger part of the inhibition stems from active site binding.
-Interpretation is complicated by background Fe2+ chelation as JmjC KDMs do not efficiently bind 2OG in the absence of Fe2+.
-By contrast, inhibition by deferoxamine 1 and deferiprone 2 was not competitive with 2OG (Supporting Figure 2), consistent with inhibition occurring only by Fe2+ chelation in solution.
+To further investigate the mechanism of inhibition, we performed enzyme kinetic analyses.
+The results showed that only inhibition by deferasirox 3a was, at least in part, competitive with the co-substrate 2OG (Supporting Figure 1), indicating that inhibition can stem from active site binding.
+With different mechanisms of inhibition likely occurring simultaneously, interpretation of the kinetic data is further complicated by background Fe2+ chelation as JmjC KDMs do not efficiently bind 2OG in the absence of Fe2+.
+By contrast, inhibition by deferoxamine 1 and deferiprone 2 was not competitive with 2OG in our experiments (Supporting Figure 2), consistent with inhibition occurring only by Fe2+ chelation in solution.
+The recent report of KDM inhibition by deferiprone 2 also included docking poses of 2 in the active sites of some KDMs.47